Research Grant Information 2023

 - Clear statement of relevance and value of proposed use of funds for professional educational or conference purposes

-- For requests for a research proposal funding: rigour of methodological approach; Practical and theoretical significance
+- For research proposal funding requests: rigour of methodological approach; practical and theoretical significance

-- Feasibility of 1 year time frame for completion
+- Feasibility of a one year time frame for completion

 - Value for money – clear indication of how funds will be used